 You are lusting after a real-life woman in plain sight, whom you can see with your own eyes.
 You may not be able to seduce her because she is not your neighbor, but this kind of lust is wrong for other reasons too (see the section, next).
 Many (or all) underage girls in porn videos and other images were likely trafficked.
 And women who have reached their majority and who were not trafficked are probably sexual-abuse victims.
-Whatever the case, they are abusing and degrading the bodies God gave them for unholy purposes, not holy purposes.
-They need salvation, not your continuous, degraded stare, so don’t use these women for your lust.
+Whatever the case, they are abusing and degrading their bodies God gave them, using their bodies for unholy purposes, not holy purposes.
+They need salvation, not your continuous, degraded stare.
+So don’t use these women for your lust.

 Stay away from porn.

 How does this post help me grow in Christ?

 Matt.
 5:28 says to stop at the lusting stage.

 Illustration: At the lusting stage your plane has touched down in “Adultery Land,” and you are about to disembark.
 Stay on the plane and taxi to the runway and then takeoff, right now!
 Don’t allow the lust to come to its full fruition–bodily sex, which has real-world, relational impact and damage.
 The previous stages can damage relationships as well if they are continuous, so stay on the plane and leave!